apache/myfaces-tobago/readme.txt

 Building
 --------
-You need Maven 2 or 3 (at least 2.2.1) and Java 6, 7 or 8 to build Tobago.
+You need Maven 3 (at least 3.0.4) and Java 6, 7 or 8 to build Tobago.

 In the main directory you can use